 Every business is staring down the barrel of environmental and economic sustainability, whether their principals know it or not.
-Producers of advanced renewable fuels and farmers make decisions every day that can have a positive impact on sustainability, positive environmental outcomes, and the economic benefits that they and their communities derive from it.
+Producers of advanced renewable fuels, farmers, manufacturers, airlines, and, indeed, every type of business, as well as consumers, make decisions every day that can have a positive impact on sustainability, positive environmental outcomes, and the economic benefits that they and their communities derive from it.
 The idea is to take these solutions and metrics to consumers and help them to understand the impact every purchasing decision they make has on the greater world.
-After all sustainability is a global problem that requires a global solution and global participation.
+After all, sustainability is a global solution to a global problem that requires global participation.

-As our work draws carbon from the atmosphere to make fuel and also increase the amount of carbon sequestered in soil, we continue to seek agreements around the world that will expand the reach and the adoption of our advanced renewable fuels.
+As our business system draws carbon from the atmosphere to make fuel and also increase the amount of carbon sequestered in soil, we continue to seek agreements around the world that will expand the reach and the adoption of our advanced renewable fuels.
 Every challenge is an opportunity, and all solutions are going to be needed if we are going to effect real change in the trajectory of the world's climate.
 One cannot be afraid of the challenge in order to find greater solutions, and we all have to meet the challenge head on.